What will my Abdominoplasty / Tummy Tuck Scar look like?

 - There may also be a vertical scar and your navel may be re-aligned to suit your new contours.

-- You may also have a scar around your navel, although, for some patients, it may not be as visible as your other Tummy Tuck scar(s).
-That’s because the incision lines for navel surgery performed as part of a Tummy Tuck may be strategically placed to fall inside the navel area, but it can vary significantly from patient to patient.
+- You may also have a scar around your navel, although, for some patients, it may not be as visible as your other Tummy Tuck (Abdominoplasty) scar(s).
+That’s because the incision lines for navel surgery performed as part of a Tummy Tuck (Abdominoplasty) may be strategically placed to fall inside the navel area, but it can vary significantly from patient to patient.

 It really depends, and there will be some variability from patient to patient.
 However, frequently (but not always), your Abdominoplasty surgery scar can be hidden with a swimsuit bottom or a pair of underwear, or below the belt-line of your jeans.